 To put it simply, prostatitis is inflammation of the prostate gland.

-- Acute bacterial prostatitis - acute infection of the prostate gland, usually occurs in men aged 40 to 60 years.
+Acute bacterial prostatitis - acute infection of the prostate gland, usually occurs in men aged 40 to 60 years.
+Caused by a bacterial infection and comes on suddenly.
+There is often blood in the urine and the PSA blood test result may be higher than normal.

-- Chronic bacterial prostatitis - recurrent infection of the prostate, occurs in men aged 50 to 80 years.
+Chronic bacterial prostatitis - recurrent infection of the prostate, occurs in men aged 50 to 80 years.
 It is associated with chronic urinary infection and, commonly, calcifications in the prostate (prostatic stones).
 In the cases of bacterial prostatitis, the culprit usually is a bacteria known as Escherichia coli.
-The cause of bacterial prostatitis is not well--defined, but one theory suggests a reflux of urine from the bladder into prostatic ducts.
+The cause of bacterial prostatitis is not well defined, but one theory suggests a reflux of urine from the bladder into prostatic ducts.
 This reflux of urine may lead to prostatitis.
+The most common symptom is recurrent bladder infections.

 Symptoms of prostatitis